How Much Does a Locksmith Cost in 2025?

 • The average cost to hire a locksmith is $163, with most homeowners paying between $107 and $242.

-• Hiring a professional locksmith ensures the security and safety of your home or vehicle.
+• Hiring a professional locksmith ensures your property's security and prevents potential damage from DIY attempts.

 Get quotes from up to 3 pros!